The stored procedure

 - INOUT: input and output parameter.

 The results of this procedure change depending on the privileges granted to the user that runs it.
-If the user is not an administrator user consider that this procedure only returns information about the procedures on which the user has Read privileges.
+If the user is not an administrator user consider that this procedure only returns information about the procedures on which the user has the Metadata privilege.
 The implications of this are the following:

 - If the user is an administrator, the procedure will return information about all the procedures of all the databases.